top of page

 Distant Light

-Previously published as Jeremy Glenn in The Heart as Origami: Contemporary Buddhist Poets
+(Previously published in The Heart as Origami: Contemporary Buddhist Poets)

 bottom of page